angryziber/kotlin-jooby-svelte-template/README.md

     * Postgres is used for DB (runnable using docker-compose)
     * Liquibase migrates the DB
     * Server unit tests use Junit5/Mockk
-    * Repository integration tests run in in-memory H2 to avoid any dependencies
+    * Repository integration tests run in in-memory H2 DB to avoid any dependencies
 * UI is built with Svelte + Rollup with TypeScript support
     * UI tests use Jest and TypeScript (there is no IDE support for Svelte+TS yet)
-* E2E tests use Selenide to drive the actual browser backed by H2
+* E2E tests use Selenide to drive the actual browser backed by H2 DB
-* The whole 4-stage build runs using `docker build`, see below

 ## Noteworthy features